 - Listening walk: activity for children 4 – 6 years (external website) – a mindfulness activity to encourage your child to focus on the sounds around them

 - Relaxation Exercises – Youth Beyond Blue (external website) – tools and tips for young people to learn to relax

-- A Guide to Nature Play (PDF, 4.1MB) – ideas for creating nature play opportunities for your children in your own back yard
+- A Guide to Nature Play (PDF, 4.1MB) – ideas for creating nature play opportunities for your child in your own back yard

-- Healthy headspace Action Plan (PDF, 508KB) – a resource to guide young people to think about what their mental health and tips on creating a healthy headspace
+- Healthy headspace Action Plan (PDF, 508KB) – a resource to guide young people to think about their mental health and create a healthy headspace

-- Beyond Blue: helpful contacts and websites (external website) – list of sites and organisations if you need to seek some extra advise or want to talk things through
+- Beyond Blue: helpful contacts and websites (external website) – sites and organisations to seek some extra advice or talk to someone about mental health